 Connect the transceiver receiver and test equipment as shown in figure 7.
 Modulate the FM signal generator with standard audio test modulation and set it to the standard test frequency.
-With the signal generator adjusted for 1-mV output, adjust the receiver volume control for an audio output power of 5 W. Do not readjust the volume control for the remainder of the measurement.
+With the signal generator adjusted for 1-mV output, adjust the receiver volume control for an audio output power of 500 mW.
+Do not readjust the volume control for the remainder of the measurement.
 Reduce the generator frequency deviation to 1 kHz, and measure the audio output power.
-Repeat for modulating frequencies of 0.3, 0.5, 2 and 3 kHz.
+Repeat for modulating frequencies of 0.3, 0.5, 2, and 3 kHz.
 Compute the ratio, in decibels, of each of these latter power levels relative to the output power at 1-kHz modulation.
+Repeat at an output power of 3-12 mW for those transceivers used with earphones.